LazyAGI/LazyLLM/docs/en/Best Practice/prompt.md

 ## Prompter

 To ensure a consistent user experience across different online models and various local models, as well as between fine-tuning and inference, we have defined the Prompter class.
 This class abstracts away the implementation details of different models and inference frameworks.
-You can refer to the Prompter API documentation at :ref:`api.components.prompter`.
+You can refer to the Prompter API documentation at [prompter][lazyllm.components.prompter.LazyLLMPrompterBase].
 Next, I will introduce the design concept of the Prompter in LazyLLM step by step, starting with an example.

 ### Prompter Quick Start